embEDUx/documentation/src/usage/linux.md

     ```

 1. Add the [default script](usage/linux/default/generic_build) as ***build*** to the
-   repository and make it executable.
+   branch and make it executable.

     ```
 $ ls -hl